 AT&T vs. Spectrum, who has the best internet service?

-When it comes down to it, internet providers are pretty similar to each other, and if you have a choice at all (based on availability), it’s the little things that will help you find your best.
-The best internet provider will depend on what features are a priority for your household — whether that’s speed, price, bundling opportunities, customer service, or equipment capabilities.
-Check out our review of See all top-rated providers for head-to-head comparisons of the nation’s largest providers.
+AT&T is best for customer service and bundling options, while Spectrum wins in speed and reliability of service.
+But when it comes down to it, internet providers are pretty similar to each other, the best internet provider for you will depend on what features are a priority for your household — whether that’s speed, price, bundling opportunities, customer service, or equipment capabilities.
+Maybe neither AT&T nor Spectrum are available in your area, so you might want to check out our review of all the U.S. top-rated providers for head-to-head comparisons of the nation’s largest providers.

 Should I buy my own router?